bo1623/bo1623.github.io/_posts/2019-10-12-react_project_-_the_podcast_app.markdown

 Life seemed much simpler when it was just about creating a local state in a React component and passing down those attributes as props to the component's children.

-But as I started working on my final project, it all slowly came to me how Redux was making my life easier.
+But as I started working on my final project, I slowly realized how Redux was making my life easier.
 Here are some stats - my app had:

 * 5 stateless components
 * 7 container components